pomponchik/escaping/README.md

 ## Context manager mode

 You can use `escape` as a context manager.
-It works almost the same way as [`contextlib.suppress`](https://docs.python.org/3/library/contextlib.html#contextlib.suppress) from the standard library.
-However, in this case, you can choose whether to use the context manager with or without brackets:
+It works almost the same way as [`contextlib.suppress`](https://docs.python.org/3/library/contextlib.html#contextlib.suppress) from the standard library, but with a bit more opportunities.

 ```python
 # Both options work the same way.